Harpoon Therapeutics Presents Updated Interim Results at ASH 2022 for Novel T Cell Engager HPN217 in Relapsed/Refractory Multiple Myeloma

 - Management to host webcast and conference call to review the HPN217 data presented at ASH and provide a pipeline update on Monday, December 12, 2022, at 4:30 Eastern Time/3:30 Central Time

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., Dec.
-11, 2022 (GLOBE NEWSWIRE) -- Harpoon Therapeutics, Inc. (Nasdaq: HARP), a clinical-stage immuno-oncology company developing novel T cell engagers, today presented updated interim data from its Phase 1 clinical trial evaluating single-agent HPN217 in relapsed/refractory multiple myeloma (RRMM) in a poster presentation at the 64th American Society of Hematology (ASH) Annual Meeting and Exposition being held in person and virtually in New Orleans.
-HPN217 targets B-cell maturation antigen (BCMA) and is based on Harpoon’s proprietary Tri-specific T cell Activating Construct (TriTAC®) platform designed to recruit a patient’s own immune cells to kill tumor cells.
+SOUTH SAN FRANCISCO, Calif., Dec.
+11, 2022 (GLOBE NEWSWIRE) -- Harpoon Therapeutics, Inc. HARP, a clinical-stage immuno-oncology company developing novel T cell engagers, today presented updated interim data from its Phase 1 clinical trial evaluating single-agent HPN217 in relapsed/refractory multiple myeloma (RRMM) in a poster presentation at the 64th American Society of Hematology (ASH) Annual Meeting and Exposition being held in person and virtually in New Orleans.
+HPN217 targets B-cell maturation antigen (BCMA) and is based on Harpoon's proprietary Tri-specific T cell Activating Construct (TriTAC®) platform designed to recruit a patient's own immune cells to kill tumor cells.

 The interim results, as of the data cut-off date of October 17, 2022, showed that HPN217 demonstrated continued evidence of clinical activity and a tolerable safety profile in heavily pre-treated patients with RRMM (62 patients treated across fixed dose and step dose regimens).
 HPN217 was active across a wide dose range (2.15 to 24 mg), with 77% (10/13) ORR observed across the highest step doses (12 and 24 mg).
 A majority of responders had decreases in the serum BCMA biomarker (sBCMA, a marker correlated with disease prognosis) by week two of treatment.
 Additionally, 86% (18/21) of responders remain on study treatment with sustained response, with many responders on treatment for over a year.
 Three patients in the study were evaluated for minimal residual disease (MRD), and all three were MRD negative (<10-5). sBCMA remained undetectable at 9 months in many responders who achieved very good partial response (VGPR) or better.